Missouri Hourly Paycheck Calculator

 Additional Medicare tax

-If you have employees who earn more than $200,000 per year, you’ll need to withhold 0.9% of the excess wages for the Additional Medicare tax.
+- For employees who earn over $200,000 per year, 0.9% of earnings will need to be withheld for the Additional Medicare tax.

-How often you’ll need to pay your federal payroll taxes depends on how much you owe.
-Payment frequencies are:
+How often you’ll pay federal payroll taxes depends on how much you owe.

 - Semi-weekly or monthly payments are required for federal withholding, Additional Medicare, and FICA taxes.
 And every quarter, a summary payroll tax return is due on Form 941, Employer’s Quarterly Federal Tax Return.